GBergatto/blog/content/posts/who-what-where-when-why.md

 - Linux: customization and workflows
 - Obsidian: how I use it to study and take notes

-## Where can you find it/me?
+## Where can you find it?

-The link to my blog https://gbergatto.github.io/
+The link to my blog is https://gbergatto.github.io/

-You can subscribe to the RSS feed with the url https://gbergatto.github.io/index.xml
+You can subscribe to the RSS feed with the URL https://gbergatto.github.io/index.xml

 I will post every article I write on [Medium](https://gberga.medium.com/), too.
 So you can follow me there if you prefer.